hip911/api-gateway-secure-pet-store/workshop/README.md

 8\.
 Open the Swagger definition in the `src/main/resources/Swagger.yaml` file.
 Search the file for `x-amazon-apigateway-integration`.
 This tag defines the integration points between API Gateway and the backend, our Lambda function.
 Make sure that the `uri` for the Lambda function is correct, it should look like this:

-    arn:aws:apigateway:<YOUR REGION>:lambda:path/2015-03-31/functions/<YOUR LAMBDA FUNCTION ARN>/invocations
+    arn:aws:apigateway:eu-west-1:lambda:path/2015-03-31/functions/<YOUR LAMBDA FUNCTION ARN>/invocations

 For the `/users` and `/login` (the first 2 paths in the file) you will also have to specify the invocation role API Gateway should use to call the Lambda function.
 You can specify the role ARN in the `credentials` field of the Swagger file, next to the `uri` field.
 The `/pets` methods use a special role: `arn:aws:iam::*:user/*`.
 This tells API Gateway to invoke the Lambda function using the caller credentials.

 A role has already been created for the `/users` and `/login` methods.
 Copy the **Role ARN** from the CloudFormation Output field name: **PetStoreLambdaRole** and paste it in the `credentials` field of the `/users` and `/login` methods of the Swagger file.

 9\.
-Now that the Swagger file is up to date run the Swagger Importer tool from the command line to create the API in Amazon API Gateway.
-The Swagger Importer uses your local [AWS credentials set by the AWS cli](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files).
-From the Swagger Importer tool folder run:
+Now that the Swagger file is up to date run the following AWS CLI command to import the API from the Swagger file definition from the `api-gateway-secure-pet-store` directory.

-    ./aws-api-import.sh --create /path/to/secure-pet-store/src/main/resources/swagger.yaml --region eu-west-1

-If you are running on the CLI instance you can run the following commands to run the import tool via Docker:

-    docker build -t swagger-importer .

-    docker run -v /home/ec2-user/api-gateway-secure-pet-store:/app \
-    swagger-importer -c /app/src/main/resources/swagger.yaml \
-    --region eu-west-1
+    aws apigateway import-rest-api --body file://src/main/resources/swagger.yaml --region eu-west-1

 10\.
 Now go into the AWS Management Console and select the API Gateway service.
 You should see an API called **API Gateway Secure Pet Store**.
 Select the API and click the button **Deploy API**.
 Create a new Deployment Stage (e.g. Prod) and description and deploy the API.
 You should now see the endpoint URL created for the stage.